Research of The Black Seed

 In 2002, at the Alexandria Medical Faculty, Alexandria, Egypt he also studied the effectiveness of nigellone and thymoquinone whereby his research partly explained the mode of action of Black seed’s volatile oils in ameliorating inflammatory diseases.

-In 2001, Drs at the Aga Khan University Medical College, Karachi, Pakistan, investigated the uses of the blessed seed for its Bronchodilator and spasmolytic qualities.
+In 2001, doctors at Aga Khan University Medical College, Karachi, Pakistan, investigated the uses of the blessed seed for its bronchodilator and spasmolytic qualities.

 Their studies concluded that black seed’s usefulness for diarrhea and asthma in traditional medicine appeared to be based on a sound mechanistic background.

 Immune System Support

 As a natural remedy people take black seed or oil as a promoter of good health and for the prevention of common cold and asthma.

 In 1986, Drs El-Kadi and Kandil at I.I.M.E.R.
 Panama City, Florida, investigated the effect of the blessed seed on the immune system and studied the effect of 1g taken twice daily in human volunteers.